Nitish15032000/To-Do-Application/README.md

         node -v
         npm -v

-        If Node.js is not installed, download it from Node.js Official Website.

-3. Navigate to the Project Directory: cd To-Do-Application
+3. Navigate to the Project Directory:

+        cd To-Do-Application

-4. Install Project Dependencies: npm install
+4. Install Project Dependencies:

+        npm install

 5. Start the Application:

         npm run dev

-6. Open your browser and go to: http://localhost:5173
+6. Open your browser and go to:

+        http://localhost:5173